15. Thomas Hunter

 In the Deed of Settlement of Thomas Hunter Esquire of Polquhirter, the heritor in 1833, is said to have succeeded to the lands of Nether Polquhirter ‘as heir to Mr Thomas Hunter, sometime Minister of the Gospel at New Cumnock, my grandfather’.
 However, closer scrutiny of the genealogical records of the Hunter family suggest that Thomas was more likely to be the great-grandson of the Reverend Hunter (b.1665- d.
 1760) and the grandson of the minister’s only son Joseph Hunter (b.1696-d.1762).

-Unfortunately the baptismal record of Thomas Hunter has not survived and there is no definite record to confirm his parentage.
-However from the inscription on his tombstone it can be estimated that he was born in 1758 or thereabouts.
-In the Old Parish records of this period the names of the four daughters of another Thomas Hunter and his wife Mary Henry all born at Polquhirter are found; namely Jean (b.1749), Mary (b.
+In the Old Parish records of this period the names of the four daughters of another Thomas Hunter, and his wife Mary Henry, all born at Polquhirter, are found – namely Jean (b.1749), Mary (b.
 1751), Isabell (b.1753) and Marjory (b.1755).
-It is likely that Thomas is their brother and as the eldest son fell heir to the lands of Nether Polquhirter.
+It is likely that Thomas was their brother and as the eldest and only son, fell heir to the lands of Nether Polquhirter.

 Thomas Hunter, Laird of Polquhirter (1758-1836)